 How to decide how many embryos to transfer

-Multiple embryo transfers are directly linked to higher chances of getting pregnant, but also of multiple pregnancy (twins or triplets), with the subsequent risks of this type of pregnancy for both the mother and the babies.
+Multiple embryo transfers are directly linked to higher chances of getting pregnant, but also of multiple pregnancy (twins or triplets).
+There are risks of this type of multiple pregnancy for both the mother and the babies.

 Embryologist Aitziber Domingo explains that they never transfer more than one or two embryos per patient.
 She agrees with this topic being one of the most controversial ones in the field of Assisted Reproduction.
 However, determining if 1 or 2 embryos should be transferred depends on the peculiarities of each couple.